josephangelotiongson/My-Barmassist/replit.md

 ## Overview

 This is a sophisticated cocktail/bar assistant application built with React, TypeScript, Express, and PostgreSQL.
 It leverages Google's Gemini AI to provide intelligent recipe recommendations, ingredient scanning, flavor profiling, and cocktail creation assistance.
-The application includes Replit Auth for authentication (supporting Google, GitHub, Apple, and email login) and persistent storage for user preferences, recipes, and ratings.
+The application includes custom email/password authentication and persistent storage for user preferences, recipes, and ratings.

-**Current State**: Full-stack application running in the Replit environment on port 5000 with Replit Auth.
+**Current State**: Full-stack application running in the Replit environment on port 5000 with email/password authentication.

 ## Recent Changes (November 29, 2025)

-- **Added Replit Auth** - Replaced custom email/password auth with Replit OpenID Connect authentication
-  - Supports login via Google, GitHub, Apple, and email
-  - Login/logout redirects through `/api/login` and `/api/logout` routes
-  - User profile stored in database with upsert on login
 - Implemented guest/authenticated user dual-mode system
 - Guests can use the app with all preloaded recipes (no login required)
 - Authenticated users get their personal data (ratings, custom recipes) merged with preloaded recipes